hadiz3m/Assignment/README.md

-all code here is for study and there is not for commectial code second test is ready
+this repo ready for coworkin for nanoGPT